JohnGorter/TSCRIPTDEV/slides/08-structuring-code/030-typings.md

 <!-- .element class="fragment" data-fragment-index="1" -->

-Pointing to the your declaration files can be done inside the `package.json`.
+Pointing to the declaration files can be done inside the `package.json`.

 <!-- .element class="fragment" data-fragment-index="2" -->